AgoraIO-Extensions/Electron-SDK/README.md

 - For macOS, please always use the latest Xcode.

 - For Windows, if Visual Studio or Electron version are not the same as in script, change the corresponding parameters in the script.
 Electron 1.8.3+ needs Visual Studio 2015 or above.
+And **you have to install a 32-bit electron by `npm install -D --arch=ia32 electron`**

 - For more information about develop environment, visit [node-gyp](https://github.com/nodejs/node-gyp/blob/master/README.md) for help.